dfanology/dfanology.github.io/scitech/proj1.md

 ![Beamline](EUVIL2.png)*Fig. 2: XIL-II beamline, SLS, has a tunable undulator, filtering mirrors, and a pinhole as source.
 A shutter is located between pinhole and mask (not shown)*
 {:refdef}

 The XIL-II beamline at the Swiss Light Source (3rd generation, 2.4 GeV synchrotron source) is composed of a linear undulator with 22 permanent magnet pairs with adjustable gap allowing energies of between 70 eV (~17.7 nm) to 500 eV (~2.48 nm).
 Three mirrors filter out higher harmonics while steering the beam into a 70 μm pinhole, which acts as a source.
 This source then travels 12 m via a shutter to impinge on the transmission mask with a spot size of ~1.2 x 1.8 mm<sup>2</sup>.
 The imaging wafer with photoresist is typically placed ~150 μm further on.
 Therefore, the imaging system will have a component due to extension of the source, resulting in blur.
 For the above parameters, a gap between mask and image of 550 μm will result in a blur in the image of ~3 nm, while gap = 150 μm gives a blur of ~1 nm.
+The size of the source extension is given by:

 $$
 \begin{align*}